 No, at least one of your classes must be in-person or hybrid.
 You will see codes for your classes that will allow you to determine whether or not a particular course is considered to be in-person, mixed (hybrid) or online. *This guidance does not apply to SEVIS transfer and Change of Level students - please refer to the Transfers and Other Special Situations' section below.

 - New F-1 students: Be sure to select at least one in-person or hybrid class (at least three credit hours) in order to protect your immigration status.
 You must enroll full-time.

 - New J-1 students: Be sure to select at least one in-person or hybrid class (at least three credit hours) in order to protect your immigration status.
 Since the Department of State only permits a “limited amount of distance learning” for new J-1 students, we also recommend selecting additional in-person or hybrid classes if possible.
 You must enroll full-time.

 Will I be able to obtain a visa in time to come to U-M for Fall Term?

-The U.S. Department of State is resuming routine visa services in a phased-in process, based on local conditions.
+The COVID-19 pandemic continues to severely affect the ability of U.S. embassies and consulates around the world to resume routine visa services.
 Check with the U.S. embassy or consulate nearest you to find out more about their plans and about your options for scheduling an appointment for a visa interview.
 Try to schedule your visa interview appointment as soon as possible.
-Once visa issuance resumes, there may be significant delays due to backlogs and new physical distancing protocols at embassies and consulates.
-In some cases, the option to schedule a visa interview through “expedited processing” may still be available.
+Even if visa issuance has resumed, there may be significant delays due to backlogs and physical distancing protocols at embassies and consulates.
+In some cases, the option to schedule a visa interview through “expedited processing” may be available.